 We have no problem rethinking what society tells us to value.
 So, even in a world that’s urging us to do nothing but take, FreedomDev seeks to give as much of our resources as possible.

 We live by the words, “I have to give this thing back and give it back better than I found it.”
 That thing is everything we’ve been blessed with.
 Our time, finances, skills, and knowledge.
 We believe in sharing all of our blessings.
 This idea is jarring to some people, they ask us, “If you’re constantly giving all of these things away, how will you grow?”
 Our answer is this: to us, there is growth in giving.
 When we extend our blessings out into the world, we see our communities grow stronger, more fruitful, and more connected.
 We can’t put a price on that.

 At FreedomDev, we refuse to be normal.
 This sometimes earns us funny looks from others, but we don’t mind.
-In fact, keep our head up and stick to the path of helping others over helping ourselves.
-After all, our communities are our home, so we are proud to take care of it.
+We keep our heads up and stick to the path of helping others over helping ourselves.
+After all, our communities are our home, so we are proud to take care of them.